Our Covid protocols are designed to keep our clients and guides safe, and they will be based on scientific facts and official guidelines.

 Once in the field

 Our chief goal is to not bring Covid into the field.
 But if it’s out there with us, additional measures should help prevent its spread.
-Clients and guides must:
+Unvaccinated clients must:

 - Remain physically distanced when practical;